 For several reasons, the optimistic view is probably more realistic.
 But AI’s ability to transform work is far from certain.
 In 2018, workers were not adequately prepared for their future.
 The algorithms and data behind AI are also imperfect and do not reflect the diversity of the society it is meant to serve.

-How AI Could Nurse Jobs
+How AI Could Nurse Jobs AI & The Future of Work

 While AI will undoubtedly replace some jobs, this shift occurred long before AI took hold.
 Over the last century, we have seen the disappearance or decline of employment for travel agents, switchboard drivers, milkmen, elevator operators, and bowling pinsetters.
 Meanwhile, new jobs, such as app developers, social media managers, and data scientists, have emerged.